andretadeu/maven-jigsaw-examples/modularized-args4j-usage/README.md

 cd args4j
 ```

-and the build and install it in your local Maven repository:
+and the build all these projects and install them in your local Maven repository:

 ```{bash}
 mvn clean install